TryFailTryAgain/Full-Stack-AI-Content-Generator-Discord-Bot/README.md

 <p align="center"><img src="https://github.com/TryFailTryAgain/Full-Stack-AI-Content-Generator-Discord-Bot/blob/main/assets/image-example.png"width=22%> <img src="https://github.com/TryFailTryAgain/Full-Stack-AI-Meme-Generator-Discord-Bot/blob/main/assets/example2.png" width=30%><img src="https://github.com/TryFailTryAgain/Full-Stack-AI-Content-Generator-Discord-Bot/blob/main/assets/image-refinement-example.png" width=45%></p>

 ## Features
+  - Real-time AI voice chat in Discord voice channels
+    - Join any voice channel and have natural, real-time voice-voice conversations with openAI's realtime models
+    - Understands tone and inflection naturally, supports both interruptible ai by talking over it and non-interrupting modes for different conversation styles or large group calls
+    - Set time limits for voice chat sessions to manage resource usage
   - Use Flux.1, Dall-E 3, Stability.AI, and more via Replicate api
     - Natural language prompting allows conversational requests to make great images prompts after prepossessing them with OpenAI. ex input: "Make a photo of a cactus look realistic but add a baseball hat".
 This feature is disabled for more advanced image models as they already have a better understanding of the users intent.
     - Regenerate, Upscale, and iterative on generated images with easy to use buttons